nicholas0417/python-tutorial/data_types/assignment1.md

 ```
 ### Q2.
 Assign multiple values and print it
 ```
-Assign some vlaues to variables x, y, and z.Then, insert x, y, and z inside a print() function to print out the value of those variables.
+Assign some values to variables x, y, and z.Then, insert x, y, and z inside a print() function to print out the value of those variables.
 ```
 ### Q3.
 Create intergers, strings and floats
 ```